-2022 (proposed for discussion): Provide a range of housing choices for all ages and incomes within close proximity to local goods, services and businesses.
+Housing Goal: Provide a range of housing choices for all ages and incomes within close proximity to local goods, services and businesses.

 • Discussion on the updated goal: The suggested update notes who the housing choices are for, aiming to provide housing for both an aging population as well as a local workforce.
 Changing "create" to "provide" means maintaining the existing housing stock as well as creating new opportunities.
+The Planning Commission may wish to further discuss "close proximity," in terms of access - does this mean within walking distance?
+A short drive?

 - 1. Ensure accessible and visitable housing is available for the village's older residents. [note: visitable housing means housing that can be lived in or visited by people who have trouble with steps or who use wheelchairs or walkers.] - 2.
-Address the need for workforce housing. - Ensure that new residential developments and infill development integrates well into the existing landscape and complements the character of existing neighborhoods in terms of building form and site design. - 4.
+Address the need for workforce housing. - 3.
+Ensure that new residential developments and infill developments integrate well into the existing landscape and complement the character of existing neighborhoods in terms of building form and site design. - 4.
 Mix residential units with commercial and office uses to reduce dependence on a personal automobile for transportation.